by Andrew Milbourn, CEO of Kiss The Fish

 3 – The Puppy Dog Close

 This is particularly good if you have a product that someone would like to test or try for the first time.
-Most people would expect you to book in a time for such a trial but the best thing to do is ‘wow’ them by giving them a much longer test period than they expect.
+Most people would expect you to book a time for such a trial but the best thing to do is ‘wow’ them by giving them a much longer test period than they expect.
 Assuming your product is good (or your service is good), you can use the puppy dog close in the way that pet shops used to sell live puppies (back in the day when it was legal to do so).
-Your 8yr old daughter is in the shop with you and the Sales-person asks her if she would like to hold the puppy – of course she say’s “yes please” and is delighted to have the animal in her arms.
-Now when the sales-person says – “why don’t you take her home for a couple of days to see how you get on”… There is just no way that dog is coming back to the shop, right?
+Your 8-year-old daughter is in the shop with you and the Salesperson asks her if she would like to hold the puppy – of course, she says “Yes please” and is delighted to have the animal in her arms.
+Now when the salesperson says – “why don’t you take her home for a couple of days to see how you get on”… There is just no way that dog is coming back to the shop, right?
 Whereas if she offered your daughter the chance to take it for a walk – there is every chance that you’d be returning it at the end of the walk.

-4 – The Don’t let them think about it close
+4 – Don’t let them think about it close

 You should never allow a buyer to walk out or put the phone down with this being the final word… the magic line you need to always say (and it is magical) is…

-“So is it the price which is blocking your decision or is there something about the product which is making you question the decision?”
+“So is it the price that is blocking your decision or is there something about the product which is making you question the decision?”

 Now the buyer will have to answer you and whilst they may still fob you off – one in ten will reply – “well both actually”, the other nine will allow you to go back round the sales process and you will have another go at answering the objection).
 This methodology is not difficult or risky – you won’t get into conflict (unless you are rude with it) so practice saying it until it becomes automatic and commit to never letting anyone end the call with this line again.

 The above tips will help you and they are good to memorize BUT – as I said at the start of this article, the real issue is how do you close more deals.